Kidney Health: Best Foods and Natural Remedies

 Causes of Kidney Disease

 Exposure to toxins can impair kidney function.
 The kidneys are the primary defenders against harmful external toxins entering the bloodstream.
-The constant exposure of the kidneys to toxins can cause nephrotoxicity (toxicity in the kidneys) which affects renal function.
+The constant exposure of the renal system to toxins can cause nephrotoxicity (toxicity in the kidneys) which affects renal function.
 Smoking, alcohol and recreational drugs are nephrotoxins and have been linked to the progression of chronic kidney disease.

 Lab Tests for Kidney Function

 Blood urea nitrogen (BUN) and Carbon Dioxide (CO2) constitute the final product of protein metabolism.
 BUN is the nitrogen portion of urea.
 BUN is made by the liver and cleared by the kidneys.
-If BUN is elevated, it can indicate kidney problems.
+If BUN is elevated, it can indicate renal problems.
 The optimal range is 13-18 mg/dL.

 Creatinine is a result of energy metabolism and is a byproduct of muscle creatinine phosphate.
 It is removed by the kidneys at a constant rate depending upon the muscle mass of the individual.
-A kidney problem will decrease the amount excreted and increase the blood creatinine.
+A renal problem will decrease the amount excreted and increase the blood creatinine.
 The optimal ranges for creatinine are 0.85 -1.10 mg/dL for men and 0.65-0.90 mg/dL for women.

 Albumin acts to regulate the movement of water between tissues and the bloodstream by attracting water to areas with higher concentrations of salts or proteins.
 A healthy kidney will not let albumin pass into the urine.
 The less albumin in your urine, the better.
 The optimal range is 4.0-5.0 g/dL.
-A urine albumin above 30 may indicate kidney disease.
+A urine albumin above 30 may indicate CKD.

 Chloride is a key blood electrolyte and an important component in the development of stomach acid (HCL).
-High or low levels can also indicate kidney problems.
+High or low levels can also indicate renal problems.
 The optimal range is for chloride is 100-106 nmol/L.

-The fasting insulin level test is a valuable test for detecting kidney problems.
+The fasting insulin level test is a valuable test for detecting renal problems.
 Insulin is a hormone that is produced and stored in the pancreas.
 Insulin helps transport glucose from the blood to cells.
 When the body recognizes that blood sugar is elevating, the pancreas releases insulin.

 Insulin resistance is the decreased ability to respond to the effects of insulin.
 As a result, the body produces additional amounts of insulin which increases inflammatory processes within the body.
 Over time, surges of insulin can cause chronic health complications.
 Health conditions associated with insulin resistance include type 2 diabetes, cardiovascular disease, obesity, and high blood pressure.
 These conditions are linked to chronic kidney disease.
 The optimal range for fasting insulin is 1.0-5.0 uIu/ml.